 What is Service-Learning?

-Service-Learning is a high impact teaching methodology that helps students meet their course learning outcomes, develop transferable “21st Century skills,” and develop a greater sense of civic responsibility and engagement.
-Service-learning accomplishes this through the meaningful integration of community-based service with a course curriculum.
-The service helps students make real what they’re learning in their class, and critical reflective activities or assignments help students draw out the learning that goes beyond the content.
+Community-Engaged & Civic Education helps students meet their course learning outcomes, build lifelong skills, and develop a greater sense of civic responsibility.
+The most well-known type of community-engaged learning is Academic Service-Learning, which provides opportunities for students to contribute to community-based organizations (e.g. non-profits and government) to meet course outcomes.
+This helps students make real what they’re learning in their class, and critical reflection activities or assignments facilitate the extraction of learning that goes beyond the course content.

-Students in service-learning classes can volunteer off- or on-campus, typically with community-based organizations (CBOs) consisting of non-profit, government, or BC agencies.
-Students may also conduct research that benefit these agencies, develop tools for them, or conduct community outreach and education.
 Service-learning is intentionally built into the class, either as a single assignment or throughout the quarter.
 Orientations and syllabus content help prepare students for their experiences, while critical reflections and other assignments help them process throughout and after the experiences.
-Service-learning can appear in almost any course; here are some examples of what instructors offer at Bellevue College:

-- Nutrition – Students volunteer with local food banks to see the fight against food insecurity and malnutrition in their communities
+- Nutrition – Students take shifts with local food banks to see the fight against food insecurity and malnutrition in their communities

 - Sociology – Students volunteer for 16 hours with local CBOs and apply sociological principles to the experience

 - Food Chemistry – Online students engage with meal sharing (e.g. soup kitchens) as a way to apply content knowledge in community settings